CBZ-D-velop/Ansible-Role-Tool-Bootstrap-Playbook/README.md

 * You can now define your test sequence
 * You can now define your configuration list file
 * You can now define docker images for your scenario
-* You can now define how much hosts to create for each scenario
+* You can now define how much hosts to create for each scenarios

 ## Authors